Recommended for improving your luck! A trip to visit power spots in Iwate Prefecture!

 Another spot that I definitely recommend within the vast grounds of Chusonji Temple is Tsukimizaka, where large cedar trees over 300 years old line the grounds

-The air here is extremely clear, making it a spot overflowing with the power to purify the soul.
-Walking along the path from Tsukimizaka to the main road will help you clear away all distractions and evil thoughts.
-It's not so much about
+This place has incredibly pure air and is a spot overflowing with the power to purify the mind.
+Walking the path from Tsukimizaka to the main road will help you clear away distracting thoughts and negative emotions.

-bringing good luck!
-It's about facing yourself and regaining your composure!
+Rather than bringing good luck, it's a place to confront yourself and regain your composure!
 It's a place full of energy.
-Please take a stroll here and take in the clear air at your leisure.
+Please do take a stroll and enjoy the clear air at a leisurely pace.

 INFORMATION